- Reducing Your Cat's Need to Hunt

 Contrary to some beliefs, cats can certainly live fulfilling lives indoors.
 Just a few key lifestyle adjustments can make sure of that.

 This tagline has been a big part of the heated outdoor cat debate.
-Some think regular feeding can prevent unwanted hunting.
-But research has repeatedly proven that to be false.
+But research has repeatedly disproved it.

 "Owners are… more aware about the possibility of introducing environmental enrichment strategies in the home environment for….
 [H]unting behavior is natural, but it's harmful to wild fauna, so it's important [to find] solutions [and design] strategies to fulfill it in the home environment."